PokhrelDeakinGitHub/Deakin_Quantum-ML_genomic/README.md

 ### Technical Framework

 All experiments are conducted using Qiskit, an open-source quantum computing software development framework.
 Qiskit enables the design, simulation, and analysis of quantum algorithms, making it an ideal tool for this project.
-Qiskit Mchine learning is used to develop machine learning models.
+Qiskit Machine learning is used to develop machine learning models.